 Failure of Passive Transfer (FPT) occurs when a baby animal fails to obtain or absorb adequate quantities of IgG antibodies from colostrum in the first 24 hours of life – making it susceptible to disease and death.
 And affecting long term productivity.

 How much colostrum is needed?

-Ideally colostrum should be fed in a minimum of 2 or up to 4 feeds and it should be high-quality – ie IgG levels of 15% or more, high fat and high protein.
+Ideally, maternal colostrum should be fed in a minimum of 2 or up to 4 feeds and it should be high-quality – ie measuring 22% milk solids (MS) in a Brixmeter test which equates to approximately 50g IgG/L. Quality colostrum is also high fat and high protein.